Fact Sheet 403

-4. The HIV genetic code (RNA) is used by the reverse transcriptase enzyme to build HIV DNA.
+4. The HIV genetic material (RNA) is used by the reverse transcriptase enzyme to build HIV DNA.

-5. The HIV DNA is inserted into the cell’s DNA by the integrase enzyme.
+5. The HIV DNA is inserted into the cell’s chromosome by the HIV integrase enzyme.
 This establishes the HIV infection in the cell.

 6. When the infected cell reproduces, it activates the HIV DNA, which makes the raw material for new HIV viruses.

 7. Packets of material for a new virus come together.

 8. The immature virus pushes out of the infected cell in a process called “budding.”

 9. The immature virus breaks free of the infected cell.

 10. The new virus matures: raw materials are cut by the protease enzyme and assembled into a functioning virus.

 APPROVED ARV DRUGS

 Each type, or “class”, of ARV drugs attacks HIV in a different way.
 The first class of anti-HIV drugs was the nucleoside reverse transcriptase inhibitors (also called NRTIs or “nukes”.)
 These drugs block step 4, where the HIV genetic material is used to create DNA from RNA.
 The following drugs in this class are used: